Git Branch Best Practices: A Complete Guide for Developers

 3. Trunk-Based Development

-In trunk-based development, all developers work on a single main branch, creating short-lived feature branches for new code.
-This approach is best suited for CI/CD pipelines and rapid deployment environments.
+Developers work on a single main branch, using very short-lived feature branches.
+It’s best suited for CI/CD and rapid deployment.

 How to Create and Delete a Git Branch